 To establish our programs in your middle or high school, meet with the school administration and encourage them to begin program implementation as soon as possible.
 Consider becoming a Site Director in your local or nearby high school district.
 The position is part-time (about four hours per week from mid-September through mid-May).

 For more information, you can Email us or call: 4215-804-8912.

-For specific information about activity dates or project due dates, use the calendar on the bottom of the left-hand menu on our website.
+For specific information about student activity dates or project due dates, use the calendar on the bottom of the left-hand menu on our website.

 In its early years, Challenge Central offered a single online program that evaluated and improved skills in commonly used business software.
 Originally called the Technology Challenge, that program is being re-launched in 2020 as the The Challenges, which will offer business software assessments.

 Challenge Central staff is comprised of a small team of professionals who have worked together for over ten years.
-The organization is led by president and CEO Dana Elizabeth Egreczky, whose career includes 16 years as a middle and high school science teacher, several years as a corporate trainer, and almost two decades in various and successively larger chambers of commerce in New Jersey (the Somerset County Chamber of Commerce, the Morris County Chamber of Commerce, and the New Jersey Chamber of Commerce).
+The organization is led by president and CEO Dana Elizabeth Egreczky, whose career includes 16 years as a middle and high school science teacher, several years as a corporate trainer, and almost three decades in various and successively larger chambers of commerce in New Jersey (the Somerset County Chamber of Commerce, the Morris County Chamber of Commerce, and the New Jersey Chamber of Commerce).

 Currently, Ms. Egreczky also serves as a guest professor at Stockton University, where she teaches a course in ‘Innovation, Creativity, and Entrepreneurship.’